NathanaelA/nativescript-permissions/README.md

 ## You ask, how exactly does this help?
-This wraps up the entire Android 6 permissions system into a nice easy to use promise; you can have multiple permissions pending and each one will resolve properly.
+This wraps up the entire Android 6 permissions system into a nice easy to use promise.
+In addition, you can also have multiple permissions pending and each one will resolve properly.

 ```js
 var permissions = require('naitvescript-permissions');